michaelhthomas/website/content/posts/2023-04-17-open-source-is-not-meritocratic/index.md

 <font size="5">Open source communities often incorrectly assume that everyone is equally able to contribute.
 In reality, women and other groups are excluded, both intentionally and unintentionally, from open-source communities.</font>

 While women are already poorly represented in software development as a whole---only [22.1% of professional computer programmers are female](https://www.bls.gov/cps/cpsaat11.htm)---female representation in open-source is significantly worse.
 Less than [six percent of developers on GitHub are women](https://www.toptal.com/open-source/is-open-source-open-to-women), with the most active contributors being overwhelmingly male.
-Such an alarming lack of female representation highlights the existence of inherent bias and barriers that likely deter women from participating in open-source communities.
+Such an alarming lack of female representation highlights the existence of inherent bias and barriers that deter women from participating in open-source communities.
 This raises an important question: Does the current open-source ecosystem truly promote equal opportunities for all contributors, or does it simply perpetuate systemic inequalities?

 One of the core values of the open source community is the idea of meritocracy---the idea that anyone can contribute and that their contributions will be judged on their merit, regardless of their background, gender, or other characteristics.
 Based on this principle alone, one might assume that the open-source community is accepting and diverse, allowing the best work to climb to the top regardless of who contributes it.
 However, the reality is that meritocracy is often used as a shield to defend the status quo, rather than a tool for promoting diversity and inclusion.